-Noise figure measurement set-up
+Noise Figure measurement set-up

 The test set-up for the measurement of the noise figure measurement of the transceiver shown in figure E.1 shall be applied.

 For the measurement of the noise figure, the noise level shall be applied using a calibrated noise source connected to the waveguide input of the transceiver through a Coaxial/WG10 transition and measurements shall be performed at the IF output of the receiver.